 WordPress requires a certain amount of payment so I kept pushing it aside.
-Blogger.com gave me a pretty good start in the blogging world but in the name of moving forward with blogging, everyone would definitely agree that setting up blog at WordPress.com is one step ahead to getting the blog out to the internet world.
+Blogger.com gave me a pretty good start in the blogging world but in the name of moving forward with blogging, everyone would definitely agree that setting up a blog at WordPress.com is one step ahead to getting the blog out to the internet world.

 Since we are talking about Blogger and WordPress, here are the major factors in my decision to migrate from Blogger to WordPress.

 Blogger.com is a free blogging platform, that in my opinion, is best for start-up bloggers and beginner web writers who are starting to explore the blogging world.
-It offers free Blogspot subdomain, supported by Google, with free design templates.
-However, if you want your own domain like I did, you must be willing to pay a certain amount.
+It offers a free Blogspot subdomain, supported by Google, with free design templates.
+However, if you want your own domain as I did, you must be willing to pay a certain amount.
 In my case, I signed up at Goddady.com which I have been using until now.
 I initially paid approximately $15 for a two-year subscription which was not bad for a beginner.

 WordPress.com also offers a free blogging platform.
 There are free design templates and plugins to kick start your blog but with it being free, there are limited designs and plugins to choose from.
 WordPress offers prices and rates suited to different users.
 Check out their plans here.
 I opted for the Premium Package which is $8 per month.
 This is not cheap for me, but I took the risk so considering that I want to get really serious with blogging from now on.
-On top of this hosting fee with WordPress, I maintained my domain name subscription mention above.
+On top of this hosting fee with WordPress, I maintained my domain name subscription mentioned above.

 WordPress.com‘s free blogging plan, on the other hand, does not give you full access to its back-end design codes.
 What it has are more appealing free design templates to choose from.
 So even though you are new to blogging, you can give your blog a professional look without squandering too much time with codes.